segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 Click the billing period dropdown at the top of the page to see a cumulative, daily report of data volumes by source for the current and last five billing periods, and an overview of the last twelve months of data volumes.

+## What is the difference between an event and an object?

+We know this sounds like a non-sequitur, but understanding events and objects will help you understand how MTUs are calculated.

+An event is a data collection triggered in response to a user action: a [Track call](/docs/connections/spec/track/), or a [Page](/docs/connections/spec/page/) or [Screen](/docs/connections/spec/screen/) call if the action was to navigate to a new page.
+Events take place in a single moment in time, and include a name and **properties**.
+When an event happens more than once, it creates a new Event record rather than updating an existing one.
+For example, a user browsing a product catalog might generate several "Product Viewed" events, which might include the product name, price, and category.

+This is in contrast to "Objects" which represent a single thing that persists over time and can be updated.
+Objects have "traits" (instead of properties) which record information about that object, and which can change over time.
+For example a "user" object could have a trait of "email" which doesn't change often, but could also have a [computed trait](#computed-trait) like `logged_in_last_7_days`.

 ## MTUs and Cloud sources

-If you use Cloud sources to pull in data from your third party services (in addition to tracking your users with Segment library sources), the data from these cloud apps _might_ increase your MTU counts.
+If you use [Cloud sources](/docs/connections/sources/about-cloud-sources/) to pull in data from your third party services (in addition to tracking your users with Segment library sources), the data from these cloud apps _might_ increase your MTU counts.

-There are two types of cloud sources: object sources, and event sources.
+There are two types of cloud sources: **object sources**, and **event sources**.
 Object sources bring in information about entities, such as a person or company, which can change and have their properties updated over time.
 Events happen once in time, so while their properties don't change, they can also happen more than once over time.

-You can check the **Collections** section of a cloud-source's Segment documentation to see what type of data it sends.
-The Collections table lists each data type sent from the cloud source, and if that data is an Object or an Event.

 **Object sources do not increase your MTU count** because the data included doesn't usually contain an IDs.
 (Object sources _do_ affect your total object count for storage destinations.
 More on this later.)
 Some examples of object-sources are [Salesforce](/docs/connections/sources/catalog/cloud-apps/salesforce/), [Zendesk](/docs/connections/sources/catalog/cloud-apps/zendesk/), and [Stripe](/docs/connections/sources/catalog/cloud-apps/stripe/).

 **Event sources _can_ create new MTUs** because each event coming from this source includes either a userID or an anonID associated with the event.
 Some examples of event sources are [Vero](/docs/connections/sources/catalog/cloud-apps/vero/), [Drip](/docs/connections/sources/catalog/cloud-apps/drip/), and [Youbora](/docs/connections/sources/catalog/cloud-apps/youbora/).

-### What is the difference between an event and an object?

-Events are append-only data streams, similar to "facts" in data warehousing terminology.
-Objects are like "dimensional values" that can be updated when they change.
-The documentation for each cloud source includes if it sends objects or events.
+> success ""
+> **Tip!** You can check the **Collections** section of a cloud-source's Segment documentation to see what type of data it sends.
+The Collections table lists each data type sent from the cloud source, and if that data is an Object or an Event.

 ### How does my event and object volume impact my pricing?

-Segment allows each workspace to send up to 250 API calls + objects per MTU in your plan.
+Segment allows each workspace to send up to 250 API calls and 250 objects per MTU in your plan.
 This means that on a plan with a standard 10,000 MTU limit, you can send up to 2.5M API calls + objects per month.

 Most customers never hit this limit; business tier plans are eligible for custom limits.